 Engagement can seem hard, especially when it comes to social media.
 How do you engage and build relationships with large numbers of people you will never REALLY know?
 Well, let me say that the hard part is not the engagement.
-A few tips from me and you can become really good at engaging your fans and followers.
-The hard part is finding time and motivation.
+A few tips from me and you can become great at engaging your fans and followers.
+The hard part is finding time and motivation to do so.

-My goal, with this tip from the tip jar, is to help you dwindle down your social media marketing tasks to a few minutes a day.
-You may save up some of the days of work and do it all over a few days.
-Whatever you choose to do, I intend on making it a little easier.
-You do, however have to do some work upfront that may require an hour to and hour and half....
+My goal with this tip from the tip jar is to help you shrink your social media marketing tasks down to a few minutes each day.
+You might even save time and do it all over a few days.
+Whatever you choose to do, I intend on helping you make it a little easier.
+You do, however, have to do some work upfront that may require an hour or so...

-I often get asked, "Rubina, what is the one thing I can do to get clients."
+I'm often asked, "Rubina, what is the one thing I can do to get clients."
 Or "What is the one thing I can do to get people to donate to our organization."
-My answer is always, "There's not".
-There is no ONE thing you can do to get people to buy from you or give to you.
-Many don't want to hear this, but it's true.
+My answer is always, "There's no ONE thing."
+Many people don't want to hear this, but it's true.

-Regularly, we are all consuming massive amounts of information from a variety of sources.
-Rarely do we run out and buy something or get compelled to give right when we consume that information.
-It's when we are ready to buy something or ready to give to a cause or organization, when one or two brands, or messages will stick out for us in our brains.
 We can recall these specific brands or images more easily.
 Why?
 Because we saw the brand and/or message enough times through various channels and they stuck with us.
 This is called accomplishing top of mind status.
-If you did just one thing, it would be very hard to achieve this status.
-Therefore, a variety of methods are recommended even if you are a small business or small organization....
+If you did just one thing it would be very hard to achieve this status.
+Therefore, a variety of methods are recommended, even if you are a small business or organization...

-Today's tip from the tip jar might not seem like much to some, but it is needed.
-I run into people all the time as I'm teaching workshops and meeting people while networking that do not have websites!
+Today's tip from the tip jar might not seem like much to some, but small tips are part of a greater whole.
+I run into people all the time as I'm teaching workshops and networking and find that they do not have websites!
 Yes...it's true.
-Now, in their defense, many of them have either held successful careers and never needed one because they relied so heavily on word of mouth, or there were those that just couldn't even fathom working on developing a website because it seemed too cumbersome for them.
+Now, in their defense, many of them have either held successful careers and never needed one because they relied so heavily on word of mouth, or some just couldn't even fathom developing a website because it seemed too cumbersome for them.

-Today's tip from the tip jar is about messaging.
-If you've done any reading or learning about marketing and communications work, you'll hear over and over again, "You must have messaging that speaks to your target market."
-That is very true and important.
+Today's tip from the jar is about messaging.
+In marketing and communications work, you'll hear over and over again, "You must have messaging that speaks to your target market."
+This is spot on.

 I'm going to add another element to this.
-There is somebody very integral and extremely important that plays into this equation and that person cannot be put aside when your messaging is created.
+There is an integral and extremely important someone that plays into this equation.
+And that person cannot be put aside when your message is created.
 That somebody is you!

 Your message is your story.
 You gotta tell it if you want people to connect with you and your product or service.
-More and more, people are making decisions based on how much they like, connect and trust that person.
-Whether they are buying a pair of earrings or buying a house, customers make their purchasing decisions based on how much they like, connect and trust the individual they are purchasing from.
+More and more, people are making decisions based on how much they like, connect, and trust that someone.
+Whether they are buying a pair of earrings or buying a house, customers make their purchasing decisions based on how much they resonate with the individual they are purchasing from.